ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 !!! important "Change in Displacement Map Options"

     There is now a single option for including displacement maps.
-Both line-of-sight and vertical displacement maps will now only be added to the product package if the option to "Include Displacement Maps" is selected when submitting On-Demand InSAR jobs.
+Both line-of-sight and vertical displacement maps will only be added to the product package if the option to "Include Displacement Maps" is selected when submitting On-Demand InSAR jobs.
 Use caution when referencing the values included in the displacement maps, as the values are calculated relative to an arbitrary reference point.
 Refer to the [Phase Unwrapping Reference Point](#phase-unwrapping-reference-point) section for more information.

 There are several options users can set when ordering InSAR On Demand products.
 Currently, users can choose the number of looks to take (which drives the resolution and pixel spacing of the products), and which optional products to include in the output package.
 The options are described below: